Camiling: Geography

 Mostly of plain topography but some parts are hilly to mountainous in which the barangays of Papaac, Bacsay, Birbira and Cayasan, to name a few.
 The deeper part of the mountains can be described as a place where wild animals live, such as deer, Toddy cat (Musang), wild boar (Baboy ramo), Monitor lizard (Bayawak).

 Barangays

-Camiling is politically subdivided into 61 barangays.
-Camiling has the most barangays in all of the municipalities of Tarlac (the city of Tarlac has 76 barangays).
+Camiling is politically subdivided into 61 barangays, as shown below.
+Each barangay consists of puroks and some have sitios.

+It has the most barangays in all of the municipalities of Tarlac while the city of Tarlac has 76 barangays.